September 15, 2021

 Low or Fluctuating Water Pressure

-Low or fluctuating water pressure is a common problem homeowners face and its typically due to a failed pressure reducing valve or a failing expansion tank.
+Low or fluctuating water pressure is a common problem homeowners face and it’s typically due to a failed pressure-reducing valve or a failing expansion tank.
 Fluctuating pressure can also be caused by your water heater overheating.
-A noticeable sign would be if you can hear a loud noise coming from the PRV when water is running.
+A noticeable sign would be if you can hear a loud noise coming from the PRV when the water is running.
 It is difficult to avoid these problems as they occur from standard wear and tear.

-- Periodically check for leaks on toilet tank at bolts and gaskets
+- Periodically check for leaks on the toilet tank at bolts and gaskets

 - Sediment filters help keep debris from causing the fill valve to constantly run